Pakistan Expedition

 Meals Included: breaksfast, lunch

-Depart Gilgit for a flight back to Islamabad.
-From here, the group will drive to Lahore, Pakistan’s second-largest city and the capital of the Punjab region.
-It is a wealthy city known for being relatively cosmopolitan with a focus on education and the arts.
-On the way, you’ll stop at Katas Raj temples, a stunning complex of Hindu temples located in the Chakwal district.
+Depart Skardu for a flight back to Islamabad.
+From here, your group will drive to Lahore, Pakistan’s second-largest city and the capital of the Punjab region.
+It’s a wealthy city known for being relatively cosmopolitan with a focus on education and the arts.

 Location: Lahore